SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> More National Parks and Monuments in and near SF

-Here in northern California, you won’t find the warm sandy beaches that people often see in Hollywood movies, but you will find plenty of beautiful beaches surrounding the city, both on the Pacific coast and in the bay.
+Here in northern California, you won’t find the warm sandy beaches that people often see in Hollywood movies, but since San Francisco is surrounded by water on three sides, you will find plenty of beautiful beaches, both on the Pacific coast and in the bay.

-There are many reasons to visit San Francisco’s beaches, including taking in the spectacular views, admiring the wildlife of the cliffs and rocky shores, strolling in the cool moist air, and watching the surfers and kiteboarders tackle the waves.
+There are many outdoor activities you can enjoy on our beaches, from taking in the spectacular views, to admiring the wildlife of the cliffs and rocky shores, to strolling in the cool moist air and watching the surfers and kiteboarders tackle the waves.

 You can easily extend a visit to Golden Gate Park by walking over to Ocean Beach just west of it.
 You can visit Baker Beach while stopping in the Presidio for close-up views of the Golden Gate Bridge.
 Or, you can walk across the street to Aquatic Park after enjoying the chocolates at Ghirardelli Square.